djcf/wordpress-fpm-docker/ansible/roles/apps-drupal-base/README.md

 Instructs the vhost template to write out /*.php directives using `vhost-renew/templates/php-vhost.j2`.

-    phproot: /var/www/html
+    phproot: /usr/src/drupal7

-This path is the default installation location for drupal in alpine linux containers
+This path is the default installation location for drupal in alpine linux containers.
+Since d7 installs to /var/www/html, we have to symlink it here first.
+That's so that `switchboard` container can provide the correct container-agnostic path to the d7 fpm service.

     extra_nginx_configs:
       - inc/drupal.conf